 This partially open-air cenote is located a few blocks away from the main plaza so is very easy to find.
 It’s about 25 metres wide and 35 metres long with its greeny-blue waters being a depth of 40 metres at its deepest.
 The limestone overhang decorated with stalactites, hanging roots and vines offers some shade, at least for part of the day.

-Access to Cenote Zaci is via a stone staircase leading through a tunnel and the entry fee is just 30 pesos (£1.12 GBP).
+Access to Cenote Zaci is via a stone staircase leading through a tunnel and has a small entry fee.
 When we arrived we realised we’d forgotten our swim stuff so decided to give it a miss.
 We were still able to view the cenote though by sneaking in through the adjacent restaurant onto the viewing platform.
-Luckily we didn’t mind that we didn’t get to take a dip as we’d been already been spoilt by our earlier visit to the Choo Ha Cenote with Layla Guesthouse in Puerto Morelos.
+Luckily we didn’t mind that we didn’t get to take a dip as we’d already been spoilt by our earlier visit to the Choo Ha Cenote with Layla Guesthouse in Puerto Morelos.

 Although Cenote Zaci looked quite safe for swimming I’d still recommend wearing a life-jacket.
 You should also wash off any insect repellant and sunscreen before you go in as it can damage the ecosystem.
 If it’s a sunny day you can always use an eco-friendly, biodegradable sunscreen.